November 7, 2017

 Per Serving: 340 calories, 9 g total fat (1 g saturated fat), 22 g carbohydrate, 36 g protein, 4 g fiber, 670 mg sodium.

 - Add olive oil to large pot on medium heat.
-Add fennel, shallots and salt and sauté for 5-10 minutes, or until onions are translucent.
+Add fennel, onion and shallots and sauté for 5-10 minutes, or until onions are translucent.

 - Add garlic and red pepper flakes and sauté 2 minutes.

-- Add canned tomatoes and juices, tomato paste, wine, water, bay leaf, salt and oregano.
+- Add oregano, bay leaf, tomato paste, canned tomatoes, wine and water.
 Stir well to combine.

 - Reduce heat to low, cover and simmer for 30 minutes.